 You can see more extensive examples of all of this in both the Archaeological Museum and the Museum of Socialist Art; the two sides of Sofia’s history that have made it what it is today.

-When you’re done walking, head to Vitoshka, a wide pedestrian boulevard lined with cafes, bars and exclusive designer stores, either to shop or to simply sit and enjoy a coffee while watching the beautiful people go by.
+When you’re done walking, head to Vitoshka, a wide pedestrian boulevard lined with cafes, bars, and exclusive designer stores, either to shop or to simply sit and enjoy a coffee while watching people go by.

 Palma de Mallorca, Spain

 Mallorca has been a popular destination for years now, and it continues to attract tourists with its classic sun-sea-and-sand combo.
 But there’s a lot more to the city than sunburnt tourists and parties.

 The Santa María Cathedral is a stunning slab of Gothic wonder overlooking the bay; Bellver Castle, dating from the 1300s, was built in a distinctive circular shape and still stands strong today; and the Passeig des Born, a long, tree-lined boulevard, is the perfect place to start your evening after a hard day on the beach.

 Add into this a mix of charming Medieval streets, an eclectic collection of markets and craft studios, restaurants selling dishes made of the freshest local ingredients, and you could stay here forever, discovering something new every day.

 The rest of the island is more than worth exploring as well, featuring beautiful stone-built villages, citrus groves, mountaintop monasteries, and festivals of food, wine, and music throughout the year.
 There really isn’t a bad time to go!